 Set up a blog — it’s your first portfolio

 Even though I had a website when I started freelancing, I didn’t have a blog.
 I wish I’d started a blog.
 With a blog, you can showcase your writing.
 If you’ve chosen a niche or two, gear your content toward those topics.
 That way, when someone asks for examples of your writing, you have a place to send them until you have a wider body of work.

 You can also use a site like Medium or other self-publishing platforms to make the most of your writing.
 In the end, you need a place to send people to see your work.
 These days, most clients and editors want a link to what you’ve done.
 They don’t want to open a PDF of whatever you had published that one time.

 To this day, I still have clients tell me they found me through my blog.

 4. Start looking for gigs

 - Visit job boards.
 Some of my favorite job boards are Problogger, Media Bistro, Remote Bliss, and Contently.
 You can apply for various gigs and potentially get something ongoing.
-I've tried to build my freelance business around clients that have me write a set amount of blog posts each month.
+I’ve tried to build my freelance business around clients who have me write a set number of blog posts each month.

 - Get the word out.
 Make sure your network knows you’re freelancing.
 That way, they can send potential clients your way.